jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

     ]

-If you look closey at the output, at one point you will see the `"Cmd"` section, which looks like this:
+If you look closely at the output, at one point you will see the `"Cmd"` section, which looks like this:

 ```
 "Cmd": [